-During August 2025, Ai Zhou refactored the stuffer module in the aws/s2n-tls repository to standardize function naming, focusing on improving code readability and long-term maintainability.
-Working in C, Ai Zhou applied software refactoring and maintenance skills to rename functions without altering their behavior, ensuring API compatibility while making the codebase easier to review and extend.
-This targeted change addressed the risk of misnaming and reduced future maintenance overhead, supporting faster onboarding and cleaner diffs for contributors.
-The work demonstrated a methodical approach to code quality, emphasizing clarity and consistency in a critical component of the TLS library’s infrastructure.
+In August 2025, Ai Zhou refactored the stuffer module within the aws/s2n-tls repository, focusing on standardizing function naming to enhance code readability and maintainability.
+Working in C, Ai Zhou applied software refactoring and maintenance skills to rename functions without altering their behavior, ensuring API compatibility while improving clarity for future contributors.
+This targeted change addressed long-term quality by reducing the risk of misnaming and streamlining code reviews.
+The refactor supports faster onboarding and iteration cycles, as new developers can more easily understand and navigate the codebase.
+The work demonstrated thoughtful attention to sustainable software engineering practices.

 August 2025: Delivered a targeted codebase refactor in aws/s2n-tls to standardize function naming for clarity and consistency.
 The change focuses on the stuffer module, renaming functions to improve readability and maintainability across the TLS library.
 No behavior changes were introduced; the refactor reduces future review effort and lowers the risk of misnaming in downstream work.
 This aligns with long-term quality, onboarding efficiency, and faster iteration cycles.